mia-platform/documentation/docs/fast_data/runtime_management/snippets/js-workload-configuration.md

 The Control Plane Configuration is managed by a dedicated Config Map.

-In [the Config Map section of the Design Area](/development_suite/api-console/api-design/services.md#configmaps), create a new Config Map (e.g. `control-plane-configuration`), then create a JSON file (e.g. `config.json`) where you'll write your own configuration.
+In [the Config Map section of the Design Area](/development_suite/api-console/api-design/services.md#configmaps), create a new Config Map (e.g. `control-plane-configuration`), then create a JSON file (e.g. `config.json`) where you will write your own configuration.

 ![Microservice Configuration](./../img/microservice_configuration.png)